 Equities.
-The Fund will invest its assets in publicly listed global equity securities, though it is anticipated that the majority of the securities traded by the Fund will be issued by companies domiciled in Canada and the United States.
+The Fund will invest its assets primarily in publicly listed Canadian equity securities, although the Fund will also invest in companies domiciled outside of Canada.
 The Portfolio Advisor will have a variable bias and will generally look to include both long and short positions in the Fund's portfolio.
 Equity market exposure may be achieved by investing in general market indices.
 Global sector trades, including pairs trading, trades based on events and special situations will also be utilised.
 Pairs trading is the buying and selling of two securities in an attempt to gain from the convergence of the relative value differences between them.

 The Portfolio Advisor will employ short-term trading in an attempt to achieve a higher economic return.
-Generally, the Fund's portfolio will be comprised of securities of large capitalization, but the Portfolio Advisor will also trade, from time to time, the securities of small capitalization issuers.
+Generally, the Fund's portfolio will be comprised of securities of large and mid capitalization issuers, but the Portfolio Advisor will also trade, from time to time, the securities of small capitalization issuers.
 Exposure to equities may also be indirect through the use of derivatives, such as options, futures or swaps.
 The Portfolio Advisor may also enter into equity swaps instead of directly investing in a foreign security where it believes it is in the best interests of the Fund.

 Fixed Income.
-The Fund will invest long and short in securities of issuers identified as attractive or unattractive investment candidates, and may include high yield bonds, corporate bonds, government treasury securities and credit ETFs.
+The Fund may also invest long and short in securities of issuers identified as attractive or unattractive investment candidates, and may include high yield bonds, corporate bonds, government treasury securities and credit ETFs.
 Exposure to fixed income may also be indirect through the use of derivatives, such as options, futures or swaps.

 Commodities.
-The Fund will invest in various financial instruments that will provide exposure to agricultural, energy and base or precious metals.
+The Fund may also invest in various financial instruments that will provide exposure to agricultural, energy and base or precious metals.
 Exposure to commodity prices can be indirect through the equity or fixed income of a resource company, or directly through the use of derivatives, such as options, futures, forwards or swaps.

 Currencies.
-The Fund will engage in forward contracts and/or hold foreign currency for hedging purposes and for non-hedging purposes to participate in foreign markets.
+The Fund may also engage in forward contracts and/or hold foreign currency for hedging purposes and for non-hedging purposes to participate in foreign markets.
 Exchange rate exposures will be actively managed with the Fund having possible exposure to one or more foreign currencies at any one time.
 A forward contract is an obligation to purchase or sell an underlying asset, including currency and stocks, for an agreed price at a future date.
 Exposure to currencies may also be indirect through the use of other derivatives, such as options, futures or swaps.